 Ralph Bunche, who received the Nobel Peace Prize in 1950, traveled to South Africa for three months in 1937.
 His notes, which have been skillfully compiled and annotated by historian Robert Edgar, provide unique insights on a segregated society.
 More info →

-Robert R. Edgar is Professor of African Studies at Howard University and the author of An African American in South Africa: Travel Notes of Ralph J. Bunche (1992).
+Robert R. Edgar is professor of African studies at Howard University and the editor of An African American in South Africa: The Travel Notes of Ralph J. Bunche, also available from Ohio University Press.
 More info →

 US and Canada only

 To request instructor exam/desk copies, email Jeff Kallet at email@example.com.

 To request media review copies, email Laura Andre at firstname.lastname@example.org.

 Permission to photocopy or include in a course pack via Copyright Clearance Center

 Laureano Gómez was president of Colombia in the early 1950s until overthrown by a military coup.
 He was also, for some fifty years, the leading exponent of Latin American conservatism, a political philosophy with roots in both nineteenth–century politics and religion.
 Focusing on Gómez, and other prominent conservative politicians, Henderson traces the evolution of Latin American conservatism and demonstrates the scope of its influence throughout the continent.While

 The London Missionary Society in Southern Africa, 1799–1999

 Historical Essays in Celebration of the Bicentenary of the LMS in Southern Africa